moby/moby/docs/sources/docker-hub/builds.md

     <tr>
       <td>2.</td>
       <td><img src="/docker-hub/hub-images/gh_team_members.png"></td>
-      <td>This can be accomplished by adding the account to a read-only team on
+      <td>This can be accomplished by adding the account to a read-only team in
       the organization(s) where the main GitHub repository and all submodule repositories are kept.</td>
     </tr>